-Choralettes is designed for students want to participate in a women's choir and develop vocal technique and musicianship skills.
+Treble Choir is a vocal ensemble designed for students who want to develop vocal technique, musicianship skills and literacy specific to the treble voices.
 Performances are an integral part of the course and include concerts, competitions, festivals and special events, which will be outlined in a performance calendar.